WBN has uncovered a real boxer named Rocky Balboa, who unfortunately didn’t enjoy as good a career as his movie namesake.

-Shrouded in mystery is the eye-catching yet deflated career of a young fighter named Rocky Balboa, who made his debut as a professional in 1981 – six years after the memorable movie.
+Shrouded in mystery is the eye-catching yet deflated tenure of a young fighter named Balboa.
+He made his debut as a professional in 1981 – six years after the memorable movie.

 The original ‘Rocky’ was a worldwide smash hit.
-It spawned several successful sequels to become one of the most lucrative franchises in history.
+It spawned several successful sequels to become one of the most lucrative franchises.

 However, one check at the boxing records sees the name ‘Rocky Balboa’ produced on a solitary occasion.